 But the perception is slowly changing with professionals believing in a change of scenery.
-Companies are today using co-working spaces for a variety of tasks, example, hosting business meetings with visiting clients, providing workspace solution for short-term employees or renting the space during expansion of the business.
+Companies are today using co-working spaces for a variety of tasks, for example, hosting business meetings with visiting clients, providing workspace solutions for short-term employees or renting the space during the expansion of the business.

 Misconception: “ Coworking spaces will only work for my business if I were a solo entrepreneur.”

 Truth: Another name for a coworking space is “flexible space.”
 The coworking model is flexible and works for businesses of all sizes, be it independent workers, small businesses or satellite locations for larger corporations.
 According to an industry report by JLL, “Workspace, Reworked: Ride the Wave of Tech-Driven Change,” flexible workspaces will comprise up to 30 percent of corporate real estate portfolios by 2030.
 Which means coworking spaces will not only work for solo entrepreneurs but also provide an excellent setting for all size of enterprises looking to combat isolation and to thrive in a productive environment.

 Misconception: “ Coworking spaces are an extrovert-friendly arena.”

 Truth: People often think of coworking spaces as offices with a bunch of hipster programmers working on their start-ups, walking in and out with their pets, usually wearing pajamas.
 That’s really not true.
 A coworking facility does not confine to a set layout, every space is different, and some are designed to facilitate socialization more than others.
 While some spaces offer open office space, others provide private offices.